 Set one goal for January.

 Forget about making grand plans for overhauling your entire life come January 1.
 That’s just setting yourself up for failure.
 Pick one.
 There’s nothing magical about new year’s resolutions.
-You can make goals at any time of year!
+You can set new goals at any time of year!

 But, we tend to feel more motivated in January so use that motivation to spur you on.
 Set one goal.
 Make it specific.
 Break it down into steps if needed.
 Decide how you will keep yourself accountable.